 Fleet trends in one industry often can signal what’s happening in other business segments.
-Automotive Fleet Editor Mike Antich recently talked with Kimberly Fisher, director of global fleet and travel for NOV, a major oil and gas services company, about managing issues such as acquisition, extended lifecyles and rising maintenance and labor costs.
+Automotive Fleet Editor Mike Antich talked with Kimberly Fisher, director of global fleet and travel for NOV, a major oil and gas services company, about managing issues such as acquisition, extended lifecyles, and rising maintenance and labor costs.

 Headquartered in Houston, NOV employs more than 27,000 people and operates more than 550 facilities worldwide.